thunlp/SCPapers/README.md

-# Must-read papers on Sememe Computation
+# Must-read Papers on Sememe Computation

 Contributed by [Fanchao Qi](https://github.com/Fanchao-Qi).

 ## Introduction

-Sememes are defined as the minimum indivisible semantic units of meaning.
-Some people believe that semantic meanings of all the concepts including words can be composed of a limited closed set of sememes.
+A sememe is defined as the minimum indivisible semantic unit in linguistics.
+Some linguists believe that meanings of all the concepts including words can be composed of a limited set of sememes.

-As a result, sememes can help us comprehend human languages better.
-In fact, some works have proved that some neural NLP models perform better with incorporation of sememe knowledge.
+Sememes can help us comprehend human languages better.
+Some studies have proved that neural NLP models perform better with incorporation of sememe knowledge.

 [HowNet](http://www.keenage.com/), initially published in 2000, is the most famous sememe-based linguistic knowledge base.